wandersick/enhanced-command-prompt-portable/README.md

 ## Concept of ECPP – Enhanced Command Prompt Portable

 Command Prompt Portable is another portable software from PortableApps.com.
 It provides us with a command prompt we can customize the way we want.
 One of the most useful customization is setting PATH to whatever locations we need.
-We simply edit a batch file called commandprompt.bat inside &quot;CommandPromptPortable\Data\Batch&quot; and set PATH to e.g. &quot;_%~d0\[folder\_hierarchy]\Exe_&quot;, ... where we put our executables. &quot;_%~d0_&quot; will become the root of the USB drive automatically.
+We simply edit a batch file called commandprompt.bat inside &quot;CommandPromptPortable\Data\Batch&quot; and set PATH to e.g. &quot;_%~d0\[folder\_hierarchy]\Exe_&quot;, ... where we put our executables. &quot;_%~d0_&quot; will become the root of the USB drive (or cloud drive) automatically.
 Then we can use our commands right after we&#39;ve opened Command Prompt Portable, no matter at which PC!
 So, insteading of getting frustrated with target computer&#39;s command prompt, we can actually bring our own and have our settings on the go.

 To go further, here&#39;s my customized take, known as Enhanced Command Prompt Portable (ECPP), with PStart as a launcher.